If you are thinking about filing for bankruptcy, there are certain things

 financial obligation that an individual has towards his or her child.

 Most child support arrangements come from divorce or family law proceedings

-and are legal obligations which must be fulfilled, regardless of whether
+and are legal obligations that must be fulfilled, regardless of whether

 or not an individual files for bankruptcy.

 In many instances, the bankruptcy court will actually waive the automatic